benjamindkilleen/benjamindkilleen.github.io/_posts/2020-12-26-how-to-get-pinned.md

 impression at all.
 Certainly, the statesman didn't inspire us.
-We didn't don "Statesmen Wrestling" hoodies like plates of armor against the appraising glances of the Such-and-Such High School Eagles, Wolves, and Wildcats that populate St. Louis County, and we certainly didn't let loose that vague, unspirited monicker like a wild war cry when nothing else could capture the primal blend of cameraderie, pride, and dread which descended after weigh-ins.
+We didn't don "Statesmen Wrestling" hoodies like plates of armor against the appraising glances of the Such-and-Such High School Eagles, Wolves, and Wildcats that populate St. Louis County, and we certainly didn't let loose that vague, uninspired monicker like a wild war cry when nothing else could capture the primal blend of camaraderie, pride, and dread which descended after weigh-ins.
 Instead, we grunted "Currahee," and everyone who heard us wondered what it meant.

 To this day, I don't know exactly what inspired Coach to change the name, separating his wrestlers